Lloyd-K/support-for-early-career-teachers/content/teach-first/year-1-how-do-pupils-learn.md

 ## Week 3: combining verbal explanation and graphical representations to reduce working memory overload

+### ECTs

 There are no self-study materials this week.
-Instead, your mentor will lead the discussion about this topic in your weekly meeting.
+Instead, your mentor will lead the discussion about this topic in your weekly meeting (60 minutes).

+You’ll also attend a training session arranged by your induction tutor (90 minutes).

 ### Mentors